Accommodations and Services

 - Students requesting sign language interpreters should provide their semester schedules as soon as possible so interpreters can be arranged for their classes.

-- The office determines the need for interpreters based on documentation it receives from students.
+- Disability and Access Services determines the need for interpreters based on documentation it receives from students.
 The office will determine, based on the content of the course, length of course (time per session) and instructor, whether one or two interpreters should be assigned per course.

-- Students using interpreters should notify the Office of Disability and Access Services of any difficulty they experience with their interpreter(s), including lateness, lack of communication, professionalism issues and attendance problems.
-If necessary, the office will secure a substitute interpreter.
+- Students using interpreters should notify DAS of any difficulty they experience with their interpreter(s), including lateness, lack of communication, professionalism issues and attendance problems.
+If necessary, DAS will secure a substitute interpreter.

 - Students should notify the office, if possible, at least 24 hours in advance if they are unable to attend class or another prearranged appointment for which interpretation services have been requested.
 Students are also encouraged to contact their interpreter(s) directly in such cases.